Rajpratik71/Mininet-wiki/MininetPresentations.md

 * Full virtualization is overkill for most applications
 * Network systems and experiments should be easy to share, download, and reproduce
-* Network designs should move seamlessly from emulation to running at full speed/line rate on hardware Although Mininet was designed for !OpenFlow networks, it also supports legacy IP networking, e.g. using Open vSwitch or an !OpenFlow controller that supports standard Ethernet switching and IP routing.
+* Network designs should move seamlessly from emulation to running at full speed/line rate on hardware Although Mininet was designed for OpenFlow networks, it also supports legacy IP networking, e.g. using Open vSwitch or an !OpenFlow controller that supports standard Ethernet switching and IP routing.

 ### A Network in a Laptop: Rapid Prototyping for Software Defined Networks